Manus

 Cons of Manus

-- Intermediate execution details can be harder to predict than manual workflows
+- Autonomous runs remain harder to predict than fully manual workflows when goals are vague

 Typical Manus workflows

-- Validate output quality, then iterate with tighter instructions if needed
+- Validate output quality, log API responses, and tighten instructions or connector limits if needed

 Practical tips for Manus